jayjay0317/Hands-On-ML-Study/Chapter_02/README.md

 - test set generation - stratified sampling (add more later ex. why it reduces bias)
 - Each splitter has a split() method that returns an iterator over different training/ test splits of the same data. (cross-validation)
+- data snooping (put the test set aside and onlyh explore the train set)